 The decision to move back is not easy.
 Here I have friends and extended family.
 We have a nice life, free health care and a lot of interesting culture and opportunities to travel.
-Why do I want to move the USA?
-Rainy weather and six months of darkness is not for me.
+Why do I want to move to the USA?
+Rainy weather and six months of darkness are not for me.
 If you draw a line from Europe to America you will notice that Europe actually sits up in the latitude of northern Canada.
-This explains the large variations of day light and strange weather.
+This explains the large variations of daylight and strange weather.

 Why I am moving from Europe to America

 Reason 1: The primary reason I want to move back is the weather.
 I want to move back to the USA to a more sunny climate.
 The weather in Europe is dark and rainy.
 This is because it sits at the tail of the jet stream.
 If it was not for this jet stream Europe would be in an ice age.
 It is this warm moist weather that saves Europe from its Northern proximity.
 Think of foggy London and Sherlock Holmes and this is Europe.
 Further, the cities are polluted as they have narrow streets and are overcrowded.
 European cities were designed for the Middle Ages not in the American way, large and expansive.
 Yes, they are charming, but too many cars take the fun out of this.

 Reason 2: Real Estate is expensive, as is everything.
 Even in poor Eastern Europe real estate is at western levels.
 For some reason, even with an oversupply and tighter credit markets, Eastern Europe has high priced real estate.
 I have often said, for a cheaper price I could get something in sunny Florida on the beach, than a small Eastern European flat in the blocks.

 Even in Greece where there is a crisis, any decent western style apartment is a half-million dollars, go figure.